edwardfung123/nodejs-workshop-reado/01/README.md

 # 03 Read two files

-How about reading two files?
+How about reading two files async?
+It is a bit different from what you usually do.

 ## Run
 ```bash